aedoardo1990/Master_Human_Nature/README.md

 ### Unfixed bugs

-- Firefox Mobile: the form layout does not display completely as it should.
+- Firefox Mobile: the layout of the form section does not display completely as it should.
 As mentioned in the Browser testing, the dropdown menu does not work completely in Firefox.

 ## Technologies used